StrangeBeeCorp/docs/docs/includes/elasticsearch-limitation.md

-    !!! info "Elasticsearch limitation"
+    !!! info "Case sensitivity"
-        Partial-word searches and filters are case sensitive in Elasticsearch, so pay attention to capitalization.
+        Partial-word searches and filters are case sensitive in Elasticsearch, so capitalization matters.